 An effective journey starts by creating one language, gaining insight in key performance indicators and determining a baseline.
 Then identifying and prioritizing areas of improvement and communicating about actions.

 To minimize impact on the environment LC Packaging requested Except to first establish baselines for energy and water use, waste generation and CO2 emissions.
+Based on our findings, improvement goals were set and integrated in the LC Packaging Sustainability Vision 2022.

 This sustainability analysis concerns a comparison between various FIBCs and their environmental impact when considering greenhouse gas emissions.
 The first comparison is between a standard FIBC and one that is reconditioned by Worldbag, a part of LC Packaging group.
 The second comparison is between a series of FIBCs representing a broader portfolio.
 The purpose is to communicate findings in order to stimulate reuse and portfolio management.